The Cable Company: Chicago Cottage Organ Co. (1880-1899)

 In 1880, the subsidiary that made reed organs was named Chicago Cottage Organ Co.

-In 1885, the company added two experienced organ makers as partners: E.E.
-Wise and George W. Tewksbury; both had worked for the Western Cottage Organ Co. of Ottawa, Illinois.
+In 1885, the company added two partners: E.E.
+Wise and George W. Tewksbury, experienced organ makers who had worked for the Western Cottage Organ Co. of Ottawa, Illinois.
 Williard Naramore Van Matre, Sr. (1851–1939) joined as sales manager and a stockholder; he would stay for 10 years before leaving to start the Straube Piano Company.

 On March 12, 1886, another fire broke out in the factory at Randolph and Ann, this one gutting the building and destroying more than 2,000 organs in various states of completion.
 "Cable estimated the damage to the stock to be $50,000 and to the machinery $25,000.
 The company carried $40,550 insurance, carried by several companies," the Chicago Tribune reported.
 Most of the company's 174 employees were kept on as the company improvised workspaces in the neighborhood.
 Lots were purchased on January 8, 1887, and a new plant constructed on the southwest corner of Paulina Street and 22nd Street (today's Cermak Road).

 Wolfinger sold his interest in the company to G.K.
 Barnes, who would himself divest in 1889.
 Cable became president after he and Tewksbury bought Wise out.
-Cable also brought his brothers Fayette S. Cable (b.
-March 18, 1855, in Cannonsville, New York, d.
-February 22, 1920, in Hinsdale, Illinois) and Hobart M. Cable into the business, though both continued to make pianos under their own names.
+Cable also brought his piano-making brothers into the business: Fayette S. Cable (b.
+March 18, 1855, in Cannonsville, New York; d.
+February 22, 1920, in Hinsdale, Illinois) and Hobart M. Cable.
+Both continued to make pianos under their own names.

 By 1889, the Chicago Cottage Organ Company was building its own pianos; that year, it made 200 under the name of Chicago Cottage Piano.
 Still, its main interest in pianos was as a wholesaler of medium-quality instruments made by other companies.